Djursing/fixfinder/README.md

-# investigator
+# fixfinder

 *Inspired by "Your Code as a Crime Scene" by Adam Tornhill (yet to be read)*

-Investigator is a tool designed to analyze and highlight frequent modifications in files over a specified period based on commit messages.

-This script helps to identify "hotspots" in your codebase, areas frequently adjusted in commits related to bug fixes or other issues might benefit from refactoring.
+This script helps to identify "hotspots" in your codebase by listing files frequently adjusted in commits related to bug fixes or other issues.
+These files are often the most complex and error-prone parts of your codebase, and might be good candidates for refactoring or further investigation.

-The tool isn't limited to finding bugs, it's versatile enough to handle any type of commit description and time frame you might be interested in exploring.
+The tool is versatile enough to handle any type of commit description and time frame you might be interested in exploring.

 ## Getting Started

-To get Investigator up and running on your machine, follow these steps:
+To get fixfinder up and running on your machine, follow these steps:

 ### Prerequisites
 Make sure you have `git` and `sed` installed on your system, as they are essential for the script to function correctly.